mebeim/aoc/2020/README.md

 calculate the "water roughness" of the sea, which corresponds to the number of `#` that are *not* part of any sea monster.

-This is not a simple task, or actually.
+This is not a simple task.
 Well, it's not complicated either, it's just a really tedious process.
 We need to master the art of tile manipulation in order to go through all the steps needed to recompose the image without mistakes, which are pretty easy to make in such a scenario.

 The first thing to notice is that we cannot really say which corner tile should go where since the tiles are arbitrarily rotated/flipped.
-It's not a problem though, we can really just pick any of the corner tiles we found earlier, and then start matching one tile after the other matching one edge at a time.
+It's not a problem though, we can just pick any of the corner tiles we found earlier, and then start matching one tile after the other, matching one edge at a time.

-We'll start by picking an arbitrary top left corner tile, and then rotate it until the two matching sides are on the right (east) and bottom (south).
+We'll start by picking an arbitrary top left corner tile, and then rotate it until the two matching edges are on the right (east) and bottom (south).
 This way, the tile will be in the correct position, and we can start attaching tiles to either of the two edges.
 In order to know how many times we need to rotate the top left tile we need to first know which on which sides we matched it.